lambdaclass/concrete/docs/RUNTIME_COLLECTIONS.md

 `drop_with(f)` APIs and not with stored destructor function pointers.

-**Drop-glue rules (RESOLVED 2026-07-15 — one source of truth; both review threads converged here).** Four decisions, each marked permanent or v1:
+**Drop-glue rules (RESOLVED 2026-07-15 — one source of truth; both review threads converged here).** The enforcer behind every rule below is **linearity itself**: the must-consume checker (E0208/E0294, enforced by the H12-checked front end) makes an unconsumed non-`Copy` value a COMPILE ERROR.
+That is what turns these rules from conventions into guarantees — you cannot compile code that drops a `File` on the floor, forgets to drain a `Vec<File>`, or leaks a `Vec<String>` without `.drop()`.
+Everything below is sound because the checker won't let you forget.

+Four decisions, each marked permanent or v1:

 1. **`Destroy` is infallible-only — PERMANENT semantic rule, not a v1 restriction.** A destructor cannot return `Result` (what would a